Despite popular belief, San Francisco doesn’t have the steepest road in the world –or even in the U.S. for that matter.

-Check out these places where roads are so steep that they can burn out breaks and send cars sliding.
+There are several other cities around the world where roads are so steep that they can burn out car breaks and bamboozle bikers.

 This is the steepest officially recorded public street in the U.S., and probably the world.
 Although its 37 percent grade only extends about 21 feet, it still stops walkers and bikers dead in their tracks.
 Located in the Beechview neighborhood, the cobblestone-paved road has stairs instead sidewalks and despite the "Do Not Enter" signs posted in both directions, people still try to go up in cars and on bicycles.
 The road is part of Pittsburgh's annual Dirty Dozen bike race that takes cyclists over Pittsburgh's thirteen steepest hills.

 2. Baldwin Street, Dunedin, New Zealand; 35 percent gradient